 “Ever wonder why some programs and organizations seem to work so well in some cases but so poorly in others?”
 Need said.
 “One of the most important answers is management.”

-For Spring 2022, O’Neill’s offerings include SPEA V 185: Management of Public Problems and Solutions (a deep dive into the reverberations of poor management choices), SPEA 236: Managing and Leading Organizations (the formulation of an outstanding leader in the business, nonprofit and government world) and SPEA 373: Human Resources Management for the Public Sector (the people aspect of management and principles of human resources).
-Comprehensive syllabi for these sections can be found at this webpage: ‘Explore Management at O’Neill.’
+Recommended introductory course offerings include SPEA V 185: Management of Public Problems and Solutions (a deep dive into the reverberations of poor management choices), SPEA 236: Managing and Leading Organizations (the formulation of an outstanding leader in the business, nonprofit and government world) and SPEA 373: Human Resources Management for the Public Sector (the people aspect of management and principles of human resources).

 These classes are applicable to a variety of professions, with some of O’Neill’s most sought-after management programs being Healthcare Management and Policy, Public Financial Management and Human Resources Management.
 Jobs held by recent graduates who have taken these classes through O’Neill range from financial representative at Northwestern Mutual to area manager at Amazon.